 Homegrown apricots are so much better than anything you can get in the store.
-But if you grow them yourself, you have to contend with all kinds of problems you don’t see in the produce aisle.
+If you grow them yourself though, you have to contend with all kinds of problems you don’t see in the produce aisle.
 Apricots are prone to several serious diseases, and it’s vital to know how to fight them.
 Keep reading to learn more about what causes apricot brown rot and how to combat brown rot on apricot trees.

 What Causes Apricot Brown Rot?